-On July 9, 1918, he was transferred to the Allied Naval Base at Dunkirk, France and attached to RAF Squadron 213 for combat experience.
+On July 9, 1918, he was transferred to the Allied Naval Base at Dunkirk, France, and attached to RAF Squadron 213 for combat experience.
 The squadron flew Sopwith Camel fighters and escorted bombers in raids on German airfields in Belgium.
-With the exception of heavy antiaircraft fire, the attacks were usually unopposed by enemy planes.
-The Camel’s reputation had made the German pilots wary of trying to engage the faster and more maneuverable British aircraft.
+The Camel’s reputation had made the German pilots wary of engaging the faster and more maneuverable British aircraft.

 After graduating, he joined Squire, Sanders & Dempsey as an associate.
 In 1926, he was elected to the Ohio General Assembly, where he co-sponsored the Ohio Aviation Code.
-Ingalls also served as a member of the Ohio House of Representatives from 1927 to 1929.
-He was appointed by President Herbert Hoover as assistant secretary of the navy for aviation n 1929.
-As assistant secretary, he tripled the number of naval aircraft and pushed for a fully deployable carrier task force.
-For a number of years, he personally flight-tested every plane adopted by the U.S. Navy.
+Ingalls left Squire, Sanders & Dempsey in 1927 to embark on a brief political career.
+That year, he was elected as a member of the Ohio House of Representatives and reelected in 1929.

-Ingalls was a friend of Charles Lindbergh, whom he helped solve navigation and communication problems in charting new air routes to the east for Pan Am.
+Ingalls and his friend, Charles Lindbergh, solved navigation and communication problems in charting new air routes to the east for Pan Am.

-He was a member of the American Legion, Chagrin Valley Hunt Club, Freemasons, Jekly Island Club, Kirtland Country Club, Pepper Pike Club, Queen City Club of Cincinnati, River Club of New York, Skull and Bones and the Union Club.
+He was a member of the American Legion, Chagrin Valley Hunt Club, Freemasons, Jekyll Island Club, Kirtland Country Club, Pepper Pike Club, Queen City Club of Cincinnati, River Club of New York, Skull and Bones, and the Union Club.

 Ingalls was a sportsman and a co-owner of two quail plantations: Ring Oak and Foshalee Plantation, which he shared with Robert Livingston Ireland, Jr.